-The JHU 2020 Planning Student Advisory Committee—20 graduate and undergraduate students representing all nine JHU academic divisions—provides critical input and guidance as Johns Hopkins maps out a multiphased resumption of suspended in-person educational, clinical, research, and other activities, ensuring that student voices and perspectives inform the process.
+The JHU Planning Student Advisory Committee—graduate and undergraduate students representing all nine JHU academic divisions—provides critical input and guidance as Johns Hopkins navigates the many challenges presented by the COVID-19 pandemic, ensuring that student voices and perspectives inform the process.

 Dear Fellow Students,

 The last several months have seen an upheaval in everything we have known as “normal.”
 Our education, living situations, and lifestyles have all been impacted by the COVID-19 pandemic.
 While we each have experienced the effects of this global health crisis differently, we come together as members of the Johns Hopkins community.
 The researchers and public health experts at JHU are at the forefront of the global response to the pandemic.
 Thus, as students of this institution, we must call upon each other to take on the communal responsibility of following the practices we present, no matter where we are in the world.
 These measures may not be easy, but they are vital—we can set the tone for our own community and the community at large.

 We came to Johns Hopkins for various reasons: the excellence of its academic programs, its outstanding research, the chance to learn from world-renowned professors.
 While these aspects are all facets of our institution, students shape our community.
 We must hold ourselves accountable to protect each other, our institution, and our communities.
 In following the guidelines summarized below, we are giving ourselves the opportunity to reunite as a Hopkins community in the future.
 There has never been a better time to act on the pride we each have for our University.

 We recognize that following guidelines are not merely a matter of personal choice—our peers’ decisions affect ours.
 Although many things may feel out of our control in this time, it is within our control to create a culture that does not shame caution, but encourages it.

 As a Johns Hopkins student, I commit to follow these guidelines: